-We are delighted to announce a new partnership project with bespoke UK car manufacturer, Great British Sports Cars (GBS): the MOTUL-EDITION GBS ZERO.
-The lightweight hand-crafted sportscar is now starting to be built with the Nottinghamshire engineering company, ahead of a public reveal at the end of July during The Classic at Silverstone.
+Earlier in the year, we announced a new partnership project with bespoke UK car manufacturer, Great British Sports Cars (GBS): the MOTUL-EDITION GBS ZERO.
+The lightweight hand-crafted sportscar has now been built with the Nottinghamshire engineering company, and had an exciting public reveal at the end of July during The Classic at Silverstone.

-The Motul-Edition GBS Zero will feature a host of Motul-inspired design features unique to this partnership but, even more than this, the whole build will feature Motul involvement.
+The Motul-Edition GBS Zero features a host of Motul-inspired design features unique to this partnership but, even more than this, the whole build features Motul involvement.
 GBS is proud of its in-house engineering capabilities and manufactures the vast majority of components from scratch, using Motul throughout the various processes.
-From its machining of metal billets through all of the necessary turning, drilling and assembly processes to the first fill of all lubricants, as the final part of the car’s journey to finished automobile, Motul products are being used throughout.
+From its machining of metal billets through all of the necessary turning, drilling and assembly processes to the first fill of all lubricants, as the final part of the car’s journey to finished automobile, Motul products have been used throughout.

-We believe this is going to be the first car in the world to be made and run on lubricants from the same manufacturer, in this case Motul.
-From cutting oils to hydraulic fluids used in the manufacturing process to make all the parts, to fluids used throughout the car, including: engine oil, gearbox oil, brake fluid, engine coolant, greases and even Witham screenwash, this will be made to a performance standard with bespoke specifications.
+We believe this is the first car in the world to be made and run on lubricants from the same manufacturer, in this case Motul.
+From cutting oils to hydraulic fluids used in the manufacturing process to make all the parts, to fluids used throughout the car, including: engine oil, gearbox oil, brake fluid, engine coolant, greases and even Witham screenwash, this car is made to a performance standard with bespoke specifications.

-The ultra-lightweight Zero sportscar will be powered by a 2.5 litre Ford Duratec engine, specially prepared by Neil Brown Engineering, the company that provides the motive power for the UK FIA Formula 4 championship - a series where Motul is proud to be the lubricant partner, providing the spec engine oil for all competitors.
-With a 240BHP unit, a dry sump oil system, ATR throttle bodies and a kerb weight of only 500kg, the Motul-Edition GBS Zero will have a power to weight ratio of almost 500BHP/Tonne, which will make it extremely rapid!
+The ultra-lightweight Zero sportscar is powered by a 2.5 litre Ford Duratec engine, specially prepared by Neil Brown Engineering, the company that provides the motive power for the UK FIA Formula 4 championship - a series where Motul is proud to be the lubricant partner, providing the spec engine oil for all competitors.
+With a 240BHP unit, a dry sump oil system, ATR throttle bodies and a kerb weight of only 500kg, the Motul-Edition GBS Zero will have a power to weight ratio of almost 500BHP/Tonne, which makes itextremely rapid!

-Great British Sportscars will be building the car with a whole range of specialised Motul branded parts.
-Therefore, along with its livery, expect to see Motul uniquely sculpted onto, or etched into, the brake calipers, headlamp covers, interior upholstery and even the chassis itself.
+Great British Sportscars have built the car with a whole range of specialised Motul branded parts.
+Therefore, along with its livery, Motul is uniquely sculpted onto, or etched into, the brake calipers, headlamp covers, interior upholstery and even the chassis itself.

 Going forward the GBS Zero Motul Edition will be used to promote Motul products and British engineering and will be seen with customers and our drivers and race teams, throughout the UK.
-The car will be fully Motul branded with a unique livery design which was chosen after running a national competition.
+The car is fully Motul branded with a unique livery design which was chosen after running a national competition.
 The winner of the best design idea for the car was Martin Lines from Bedfordshire, UK, and his entry was chosen by the judging panel (made up of Motul, Witham Motorsport and GBS Zero Directors) for its ingenious use of all the GBS Zero and Motul creative branding elements.
-Martin's winning design will be seen on the car and revealed at the Silverstone Classic in July.
-As well as this Martin will receive tickets to the event and a tour of the GBS factory in Ollerton.
-The under 16 age category prize winner, was Kaira Milburn age 10, from Maidstone in Kent, who sent in an amazing colourful design.
-Kaira has also won family tickets for the event along with a selection of Motul merchandise.
+Martin's winning design was revealed at the Silverstone Classic in July, for which Martin received tickets to the event and a tour of the GBS factory in Ollerton.
+The under 16 age category prize winner was Kaira Milburn age 10, from Maidstone in Kent, who sent in an amazing colourful design.
+Kaira also won family tickets for the event along with a selection of Motul merchandise.